Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 BIBTEX

 the older BIBTEX has been in use for many decades and is still specified in some publishers’ document classes, especially for journal articles and books, and particularly those which have not been updated for a long time.
-While it will continue to work, it has several drawbacks:
+While it will continue to work, it has several major drawbacks:

 2. the same applies to the sort-and-extract program it uses (also called bibtex)